 The proactivity of the Lakeside Fire Protection District is proven by its rich history.
 The LFPD was the original participant in the Heartland Mutual Aid Pact and still boasts the longest-running transport paramedic ambulance program in San Diego County.
 The District has embraced the needs of its community by also hosting programs that focus on quality community outcomes.
 Beyond the traditional services provided, the District also has a Reserve Firefighter program, a Logistics Volunteer Group, and a Community Emergency Response Team that round out the performance of the Lakeside Fire Protection District.

-Today, the District remembers its history and remains committed to protecting the lives, property, and environment of its community and providing compassionate customer service.
-The Lakeside Fire Protection District continues to deliver proactive, all-hazards, public safety services to the public from four stations that are located strategically throughout the 45-square miles of the District.
+Today, the District remembers its history and remains committed to protecting the lives, property, and environment of its communities and providing compassionate customer service.
+The Lakeside Fire Protection District continues to deliver proactive, all-hazards, public safety services to the public from four stations that are located strategically throughout the 50.5 square miles of the District.